solana-foundation/solana-improvement-documents/proposals/0084-disable-rent-fees-collection.md

-Note that this does **not** change the requirement that existing rent-paying accounts need to be made rent-exempt first, before any withdrawals can be made, should there are any such rent-paying accounts.
+Note that this does **not** change the requirement that existing rent-paying accounts need to be made rent-exempt first, before any withdrawals can be made, should there be any such rent-paying accounts.

 ## Impact